bananocraft/bananocraft.cc/content/rules.md

 # Longform
 1. No Griefing,
 2. No Non-consensual PvP
-3. Don't start Drama
+3. Don't Start Drama
-4. Listen the Operators and report bad operator behavior to a Server Admin
+4. Listen to the Operators and Report Bad Operator Behavior to a Server Admin
-5. Don't utilize Exploits without permission
+5. Don't Utilize Exploits Without permission
-6. No scamming
+6. No Scamming
-7. No shilling
+7. No Shilling
-8. No begging
+8. No Begging